Curriculum

 Fine Arts - Music Electives

 Concert Choir (0.75 credit, full year) - Concert Choir is a performance-based group comprised of students in Grades 9-12.
 Auditions are held each spring.
-Students who do not have basic sight reading ability are encouraged to take our Sight Singing SAIL course.
+Students who do not have basic sight-reading ability are encouraged to take our Sight Singing SAIL course.
 Concert Choir focuses on developing choral/vocal techniques that enable singers to perform music with accuracy and proper stylizations.
 Concert Choir has toured the Southeastern US and Canada participating in Choral Festivals at Lincoln Center, Orlando, FL, with guest appearances at St. Patrick's Cathedral, NYC.
 Concert Choir performs at DC's annual Upper School Christmas and Spring Concerts, as well as All-School Chapels.

 Concert Band (0.75 credit, full year) - Concert Band is comprised of grade 9-12 students who play brass, woodwind,7 or concert percussion instruments.
 Director approval is required for students entering the ensemble, as there are prerequisite skill levels for participation.
 Students selecting Band must exhibit the ability and desire to learn assigned parts in rehearsal and through practice outside of class if needed.
 The band tours every other year and performs at school concerts, All-School chapels, and adjudicated festivals.

 Jazzy Knights (0.5 credit, full year) - The Jazzy Knights is DC's instrumental jazz program.
 This group requires members to be independent and self-directed learners, have a desire to learn advanced and diversified repertoire, and possess advanced competency on their instrument.
 Superior instrumental, musical, stylistic, and rhythmic skills are a prerequisite.
 The Jazzy Knights perform at school concerts, All-School chapels, and various events throughout the year.
 Auditions for membership are held each spring for the following year.
-There is a mandatory rehearsal on Wednesday mornings before school each week.
+There is a mandatory rehearsal on Wednesday mornings before school each week.Full year membership in Concert Band is required to be eligible for an audition and consideration for Jazzy Knights membership.

 Knight Tones (0.5 credit, full year) - Knight Tones, DC's elite choral ensemble, requires members to be independent learners, well-versed in vocal/choral technique and interested in learning challenging choral literature.
 Knight Tones is a full year commitment.
 Auditions are held each Spring.
 Knight Tones has toured the Southeastern US, Vienna, Germany, Canada, and England.